cmput301-w25/project-team301/.github/ISSUE_TEMPLATE/requirement.md

 **Description**

-Write a discription of what this task involves.
+Write a description of what this task involves.

 **Details**